mjaschen/phpgeo/docs/100_Geometries/300_Ellipsoid.md

 );
 ```

-The first ellipsoid is created from one the the default configurations.
+The first ellipsoid is created from one of the default configurations.
 The second one is created by providing a name and the values of *a* and *1/f.*

 The code above will produce the output below: